-While in Italy, working with Giulio Ceppi, Total Tool, Alessi and Truism di and Italia introduced him to the nuances of product design.
-When he realized his need to understand theaspects of business in design, he decided to pursue Business and Design Strategy at Domus Academy.
+While in Italy, working with Giulio Ceppi, Total Tool and Alessi introduced him to the nuances of product design.
+When he realized his need to understand the aspects of business in design, he decided to pursue Business and design Strategy at Domus Academy.
 ‘Domus exposed me to the Made-in-Italy model - the business model of some of the most iconic Italian brands that make things to order.
-Being able to design products while side-stepping the elementof mass-production is essential to their brand strategies,’ says Nikhil.
+Being able to design products while side-stepping the element of mass-production is essential to their brand strategies,’ says Nikhil.
 Perhaps this understanding is what piqued his interest in all things simple, artisanal and handcrafted.

 Text Ritupriya Basu